eamonwoortman/unity_nunit_result_parser/README.md

-# unity_nunit_result_parser
+# unity_nunit_result_printer
-A Unity NUnit Test result parser which displays the results to the console
+A Unity NUnit Test result parser which prints the results to the console